zeus2088/Masterthesis/README.md

 The Data gets edited within the Datenverarbeitungs.ipynb.
 Meanwhile the Main code itself is in the Masterthesis.ipynb.
+All the code with the correct Outputs are in the PDF available.

 The .ipynb should be loaded with the correct outputs.
 If they get reloaded, you might not get excatly the same output, or it might not work 100% as they have to be loaded in a certain sequence, for everything to work.
 Some of the features may only work within an HTML Interface